Optimizing distortion riskmetrics with distributional uncertainty: Abstract

 \section{Abstract}

 Optimization of distortion riskmetrics with distributional uncertainty has wide applications in finance and operations research.
 Distortion riskmetrics include many commonly applied risk measures and deviation measures, which are not necessarily monotone or convex.
 One of our central findings is a unifying result that allows us to convert an optimization of a non-convex distortion riskmetric with distributional uncertainty to a convex one, leading to great tractability.
-The key to the unifying equivalence result is the novel notion of closedness under concentration of sets of distributions.
-Our results include many special cases that are well studied in the optimization literature, including but not limited to optimizing probabilities, Value-at-Risk, Expected Shortfall, and Yaari's dual utility under various forms of distributional uncertainty.
+A sufficient condition to the unifying equivalence result is the novel notion of closedness under concentration, a variation of which is also shown to be necessary for the equivalence.
+Our results include many special cases that are well studied in the optimization literature, including but not limited to optimizing probabilities, Value-at-Risk, Expected Shortfall, Yaari's dual utility, and differences between distortion risk measures, under various forms of distributional uncertainty.
 We illustrate our theoretical results via applications to portfolio optimization, optimization under moment constraints, and preference robust optimization.

 ~

 \textbf{Keywords}: risk measures; deviation measures; distributionally robust optimization; convexification; conditional expectation

 ~